Lavender

 Lavender Detailed Encyclopedia Introduction

-Lavender is a fragrant Mediterranean herb known for its calming properties and beautiful purple flower spikes, perfect for aromatherapy.
+Lavender is an aromatic Mediterranean herb known for its calming properties and beautiful purple flower spikes, perfect for aromatherapy.

 Basic Info